GuruRajSan/UST-intern/README.md

-This is a compilation of the work-done as a UST intern in the summer of 2022-23.
+This is a compilation of the work-done as a UST intern.<br />

-The work was mainly focused on detecting constuction helmets using YOLO models.
+The work was on detecting constuction helmets using YOLO models.

 ### About the repository